-The Plan provides Benefits for lactation support and counseling sessions for female Participants in conjunction with childbirth.
+The Plan provides Benefits for lactation support and counseling sessions to female Participants in conjunction with childbirth.
 To be considered Preventive Care, Covered Health Services, services must be received from a Contracted Provider and/or Facility.

-Benefits will be provided for breastfeeding counseling and support services when rendered by a Provider, during Pregnancy and/or in the post-partum period.
+Benefits are provided for breastfeeding counseling and support services when rendered by a Provider, during pregnancy and/or in the post-partum period.
 Benefits include the rental or the purchase of manual or electric breast pumps, accessories and supplies.
-Benefits for breast pumps are limited to one per Pregnancy.
+Benefits for breast pumps are limited to one per pregnancy, or one per newly eligible newborn Dependent.
 Limited benefits are also included for the rental only of Hospital grade breast pumps.
 You may be required to pay the full amount and submit a claim form to Blue Cross and Blue Shield of Texas with a written prescription and the itemized receipt for the manual electric or Hospital grade breast pump, accessories and supplies.
 Visit www.healthselectoftexas.com to obtain a claim form.

-Preventive Care Benefits defined under the federal Health Resources and Services Administration requirement provide for the cost of purchasing one breast pump per Pregnancy in conjunction with childbirth.
+Preventive Care Benefits defined under the federal HRSA requirement provide for the cost of purchasing one breast pump per pregnancy or one per newly eligible newborn Dependent who is not a Participant's natural child.
 You may purchase a breast pump from a Contracted DME Provider or Physician.
 You may also purchase a breast pump at a retail location and submit a claim as described in Section 8 or 9 (dependent on your eligibility), Claims Procedures.
-Benefits for breast pumps are provided at 100% of Allowable Amounts.
+Benefits for breast pumps with a valid Prescription Order rented or purchased from an In-Network Provider or a retail location are provided at 100% of Allowable Amounts.
+For breast pumps purchased from a retail location, you must submit a claim form to Blue Cross and Blue Shield of Texas for reimbursement.

 If you use a Non-Contracted Provider, you may pay more of the cost.

-For more information, contact a BCBSTX Personal Health Assistant toll-free at (800) 252-8039.
+For more information, contact a Blue Cross and Blue Shield of Texas Personal Health Assistant at (800) 252-8039.